thomd/salesforce-examples/simple-flow/README.md

 # Simple Flow

-This example is based on the Trail [Build a Simple Flow](https://trailhead.salesforce.com/content/learn/projects/build-a-simple-flow) and contains the following concepts:
+This example is based on the Trail [Build a Simple Flow](https://trailhead.salesforce.com/content/learn/projects/build-a-simple-flow) and [Flow Builder](https://trailhead.salesforce.com/content/learn/modules/flow-builder) and contains the following concepts:

 * Flow Builder